divij-pawar/news-snippet-gen/README.md

 # News Snippet Generator

-Generate shareable square-image snippets from news article links.
+Generate shareable image snippets from news article links.

 ## What it does
 - Takes a news article URL